ChalkandFeather/Bank-tech-test/README.md

 I encountered a rounding error when applying the withdrawal of 100.00 from a 100.01 balance, which I updated using .round(2) I was introduced to a number of new concepts during this review.
 To expand this project, it would be advisable to follow the seperation of concerns principle for the methods within 'transactions.rb'

+methods are within a single file, however testing has been into individual feature test \_spec files.

 # Prog Requirements